Colorectal Cancer: 4 Signs You May Need Early Screening

 Chin Hur, MD, a gastroenterologist and research scientist at NewYork-Presbyterian/Columbia University Irving Medical Center in New York City and expert on screening and prevention of GI cancers, says that the scientific community is still trying to figure out what’s causing more young people to get colorectal cancer.
 “All cancers are different.
 Traditional risk factors for colorectal cancer are smoking, eating red meat, and obesity, but these younger cases might be different—there could be different risk factors,” Dr. Hur says.
 (Other risk factors for colorectal cancer include having type 2 diabetes or being of African American or Eastern European Jewish descent.)

 There are several different types of tests you can get to screen for colorectal cancer, and what you choose can depend on a combination of advice from your physician and personal preference.
-Colorectal cancer screening includes tests that look for blood or DNA in stool; CT colonography, which is known as a virtual colonoscopy and uses X-rays to visualize the colon; flexible sigmoidoscopy, which is an examination of the rectum and lower colon with a lighted instrument; or a colonoscopy, which is an examination of the entire colon with a lighted instrument.
+Colorectal cancer screening includes tests that look for DNA or blood in stool; CT colonography, which is known as virtual colonoscopy and uses X-rays to visualize the colon; flexible sigmoidoscopy, which is an examination of the rectum and lower colon with a lighted instrument; or a colonoscopy, which is an examination of the entire colon with a lighted instrument.

 At the moment, the U.S. Preventive Services Task Force recommends that people with average risk start being screened at age 50, although they are currently updating their recommendation.
+(Here are some other tips on how to prevent colon cancer.)

 In the past, having your 50th birthday meant it was not only the time to plan a big party, but also the time to start colorectal cancer screening.
 However, you shouldn’t wait until the big 5-0 to talk to your doctor about screening.
 You could start at 45 if you have an average risk and may need to start screening even earlier if you have the following risk factors.